smar377/kubernetes/cka-with-practice-tests-udemy/14-mock-exams/03-mock-exam-lab/README.md

 ### 1. Create a new Service Account with the name `pvviewer`.
 Grant this Service Account access to `list` all PersistentVolumes in the cluster by creating an appropriate `ClusterRole` called `pvviewer-role` and `ClusterRoleBinding` called `pvviewer-role-binding`.
-Next, create a Pod called `pvviewer` with image `redis` and `serviceAccount pvviewer` in the default namespace.
+Next, create a Pod called `pvviewer` with image `redis` and Service Account `pvviewer` in the default namespace

 *Answer:* Let's first create the new Service Account named `pvviewer`: